 We are now recruiting for our New Horizons training programme.
 There are 2 options - one free unaccredited version and the Certificate for Music Educators (CME) Level 4 Trinity Guildhall accredited version, which costs £1050.
 The application process is the same for both courses.
 Further details can be found on the course information (downloadable below).
 Applications can be completed via an application form (below) or via video or audio submissions.
 The deadline for applications is 5pm on the 24th October 2021.

 We currently have no paid vacancies.
 If you have a general enquiry about working for Quench Arts in the future then please get in contact to introduce yourself and your work.
 Please note that the majority of our staff are employed on a freelance, fixed term basis, attached to specific programmes of work.
 Therefore, we are unlikely to have any immediate openings when you do get in touch.
 However, we are always interested to hear from you and can keep you in mind for future project opportunities.
 We always do our best to support the development of those we work with and many of our staff have progressed through our trainee roles/training opportunities to lead facilitator roles for Quench Arts and other local organisations.

-We are currently recruiting for 2 Volunteer Peer Mentors for our Wavelength project, a creative music making programme for young people aged 12-18 with mental health conditions.
+We are currently recruiting for 1 Volunteer Peer Mentors for our Wavelength project, a creative music making programme for young people aged 12-18 with mental health conditions.
 Clink on the logo to read more about the role and application process.
 All applicants must be between the age of 18-25 years old for the duration of the role.
-The deadline for applications is 5pm, Friday 19th February.

 Sorry, all our other volunteer roles have been filled for current projects.
 Please give us a follow on our social media sites to find out about any future volunteering opportunities.